emilianavt/OpenSeeFace/README.md

 Additional custom commandline arguments should be added one by one into elements of `commandlineArguments` array.
 For example `-v 1` should be added as two elements, one element containing `-v` and one containing `1`, not a single one containing both parts.

+## Expression detection

+The `OpenSeeExpression` component can be added to the same component as the `OpenSeeFace` component to detect specific facial expressions.
+It has to be calibrated on a per-user basis.
+It can be controlled either through the checkboxes in the Unity Editor or through the equivalent public methods that can be found in its source code.

+To calibrate this system, you have to gather example data for each expression.
+The way `OpenSeeExpression` is set up, it requires 400 examples of each expression, which should take around 30 seconds to capture.
+If capture is too fast, you can use the `recordingSkip` option to slow it down.

+The general process is as follows:

+* Type in a name for the expression you want to calibrate.
+* Make the expression and hold it, then tick the recording box.
+* Keep holding the expression and move your head around and turn it in various directions.
+* After a short while, start talking while doing so if the expression should be compatible with talking.
+* When the "Percent Recorded" field is at around 50, untick the recording box and work on capturing another expression.
+* When you have them all at around 50, go back to the first and go through them again to bring all the way to 100%.
+* Then tick the train box and you should get some statistics in the lower part.
+* Tick the predict box and it will show you which expression you are making.

+To delete the captured data for an expression, type in its name and tick the "Clear" box.
+To save both the trained model and the captured training data, type in a filename including its full path in the "Filename" field and tick the "Save" box.
+To load it, enter the filename and tick the "Load" box.

+Up to 25 expressions are supported, but a more reasonable number is 5-6.

 # General notes

 * The tracking seems to be quite robust even with partial occlusion of the face, glasses or bad lighting conditions.